BusinessQuantumGuide/BusinessQuantumFAQ/README.md

 - A non-quantum business seeks advice from a quantum business about whether quantum computers can solve any of their problems, e.g. a pharmaceutical company wants to know if a quantum chemistry algorithm can help with drug design.
 - A manufacturer provides a service to a quantum company to help develop their technology, e.g. a foundry makes the chips for a photonic quantum computing company.

-### Why would a senior academic leave their cushy university position to start a quantum computing company?
+### Why would a tenured professor leave their cushy university position to start a quantum computing company?

 ### How should I read/interpret (non-technical) news in this area?